Should you need urgent health advice please contact your GP or call NHS 111. In an emergency please visit A&E or call 999

 Assessments

-Your child’s progress will be reviewed when they’re between two and three by an early years practitioner or health visitor.
+Your child’s progress will be reviewed when they’re between two and three by an early years practitioner or health visiting team.

 Their class teacher will assess them at the end of the school year when they turn five.